cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

   concurrent attempts to update the value.
 * The actual results are not equal.

-So in one word, the result in the concurrent case is *wrong*!
+In one word, the result in the concurrent case is *wrong*!
 This shouldn't of course happen.

 But shouldn't the concurrent value be _larger_ than the sequential one?
 After all the `updateValueFactory` (and thus `MutableData.Add()`) delegate is invoked more often